-- A "Recommended" schedule that cut back on early retirement subsidies, as well as on ancillary benefits such as pre-retirement death and disability, and called for higher contribution levels. - A "Default" schedule that reduced benefits to the maximum extent permitted by law, and also called for higher contribution rates. - By 2011, all agreements for both Painters and Taper/Drywall were re-negotiated to conform with the Recommended Schedule.
+- A "Recommended" schedule that cut back on early retirement subsidies, as well as on ancillary benefits such as pre-retirement death and disability, and called for higher contribution levels. - A "Default" schedule that reduced benefits to the maximum extent permitted by law, and also called for higher contribution rates. - By 2011, all agreements for both Painters and Taper/Drywall were re-negotiated to conform to the Recommended Schedule.
 The Rehabilitation Plan also called for participants not subject to collective bargaining such as inactive vested participants to have their benefits reduced based on the Recommended Schedule.

-Due to the plan's moving from critical to endangered status as of January 1, 2012, the Trustees adopted a Funding Improvement Plan that included a Recommended Schedule that maintaining the benefit levels and contribution increases under the Rehabilitation Plan's Recommended Schedule.
+Due to the plan's moving from critical to endangered status as of January 1, 2012, the Trustees adopted a Funding Improvement Plan that included a Recommended Schedule that maintained the benefit levels and contribution increases under the prior Rehabilitation Plan's Recommended Schedule.
 It also included a Default Schedule that froze benefit accruals and increased the contribution rate by 10% upon implementation.
-In 2014, all agreements were re-negotiated so as to conform with the Recommended Scheduled of the Funding Improvement Plan.
+In 2014, all agreements were re-negotiated so as to conform to the Recommended Scheduled of the Funding Improvement Plan.
+In 2015, subsequent to the enactment of the Multiemployer Pension Reform Act of 2014, the Default Schedule was removed from the Funding Improvement Plan.